house9/jquery-iframe-auto-height/README.markdown

 ## Patches:

-The 'master' source file is located in the demo_on_rails directory [here](./demo_on_rails/app/assets/javascripts/src/jquery.iframe-auto-height.plugin.js)
+The 'master' source file is located in the demo_on_rails directory [here](https://github.com/house9/jquery-iframe-auto-height/tree/master/demo_on_rails/app/assets/javascripts/src/jquery.iframe-auto-height.plugin.js)
-All html files in the [demo directory](xxx) actually use the 'master' source javascript files which live in the
+All html files in the [demo directory](https://github.com/house9/jquery-iframe-auto-height/tree/master/demo) point to this 'master' file.
+When modifying the code you can view changes in the static html files in demo or fire up the rails app in demo_on_rails.

-if you have ruby installed you might want to utilize some of these tools, first run `bundle` to install needed gems
+If you have ruby installed you might want to utilize some of these tools, first run `bundle` to install needed gems

-webrick for testing webkit browsers, using localhost and file:/// are problematic, instead fire up webrick use your local machines ip address and any port you want

-`ruby webrick.rb --port 3333 --bind 192.168.0.5`

 jslint checking

 `jslint demo_on_rails/app/assets/javascripts/src/jquery.iframe-auto-height.plugin.js`

-minify the library, first bump the version number in minify.rb then run the script, this will drop the new minified file into the release directory
+before the rails app was part of this project I used webrick for testing the static html files in webkit browsers, using localhost and file:/// are problematic, webrick can use your local machines ip address and any port you want

+`ruby webrick.rb --port 3333 --bind 192.168.0.5 --docroot .`

+Building the release

+First update the version.rb file, then run the ruby command.
+The script will put two files in the release directory, one minified and one full.
+A small amount of search and replace takes place on the comment block for output files.

-`ruby minify.rb`
+`ruby releaser.rb`

 ## Known Issues